Modernisation of Australia’s AIP – eAIP

 • Great to see this project taking shape.
 Are there any plans to incorporate the Off Air Route Planning (OARP) Manual into the eAIP?

-Chris Wilson (Air NZ) asked 8 months ago
+Chris Wilson (Air NZ) asked about 1 year ago

 Hi Chris,